dprietob/hoster/README.md

 For Linux systems, Hoster uses `service apache2 status` and `service apache2 restart` commands to manage Apache Server, so they need to be accessible through terminal.

-To compile, it's necessary add `lib/flatlaf-1.3.jar` as library in your IDE or code editor and configure `Java 1.8` as minimum JDK.
+To compile, it's necessary add `lib/flatlaf-1.3.jar` and `lib/ini4j-0.5.5.jar` as library in your IDE or code editor and configure `Java 1.8` as minimum JDK.

 ## Caution